- NATIONAL HOTLINES: National Hope Line: 1-800-SUICIDE (784-2433)

-Nearly everyone sometime in his or her life thinks about suicide.
+Nearly everyone sometime in their life thinks about suicide.
 Most people decide to live because they eventually come to realize the crisis is temporary and death isn’t.
-It is not unusual, however, for someone in a crisis to perceive “no way out” of his or her dilemma and feel an utter loss of control.
+It is not unusual, however, for someone in a crisis to perceive “no way out” of their dilemma and feel an utter loss of control.
 When one can’t cope and can’t see how things are ever going to get any better, desperation grows.

 Suicidal thoughts and behavior can be successfully treated and often can be avoided if help is obtained soon enough.
 Recognizing when someone might be suicidal and getting the person help are what’s crucial.
 Read on for everything you’ve always wanted to know about preventing suicide.

 WHO COULD BE IN DANGER (RISK FACTORS): There is no typical suicide victim.
 It happens to young and old, rich and poor.
 There are some common “risk factors,” however.
 While many people experience one or more of these risk factors and do not contemplate suicide, they are useful in identifying someone who might become suicidal.

 Some people believe that “People who commit suicide are people who were unwilling to seek help."
 This is not true.
 For example, studies of suicide victims have shown that more than half had sought medical help within six months before their deaths.
 That is why the Surgeon General’s Office recommends training physicians in suicide risk assessment, and also teachers and school personnel, clergy, police officers, correctional personnel and emergency health care personnel as well.
 The opportunities are there to spot and prevent potential suicides before they reach the crisis stage, if one knows what to look for: